 - 1x Pipeline Analyst — builds the pipeline of automation opportunities; performs ROI analysis.

-- 2x Automation Engineers — develops, deploys, and maintains the digital workers.
+- 2x Automation Engineers — develops, deploys, and maintains the bots.

 - 4x IT Administrators — manage cloud, infrastructure, and control.

 The team above will cost you in the range of $850,000 - $1.15 million per year.
 This team will be able to deliver 14-16 botsper year.